 How will rent and electricity bills be handled?

-What happens when the Primary Resident wants to move out?
+What happens when a roommate wants to move out?

 Can someone transfer from another Graduate and Family Housing apartment into a roommate situation?